 Bargaining is not a strange fact in Vietnam.
 There are many places in Vietnam where people bargain, especially in open-air markets, street shops and rural areas.
 Therefore we are not good at bargaining.
 We don’t like this trick neither.
-Our time is precious and we appreciate your time as well.
 We would prefer spending our time on the tour arrangements to the price negotiation.
 Our price is fixed.

-- Tour guide.
-The English-Speaking guide is provided by default.
+Tour guide.
+The English-speaking guide is quoted by default.
 Other language may be available upon request (with extra charge).

 Sightseeing entrance fees.

-Unless required most of the following services are usually not included in our tour price.
+Unless required most of the following services are not included in the tour price.

 Accommodation pre/post trip.

-- Travel insurance
+Travel insurance (required).

-Visitors are required to have a valid visa to enter Vietnam.
+Visitors are required to have a valid visa to Vietnam.
 A one month tourist visa is usually sufficient for most visitors, though it is possible to arrange three months or six month – multiple entry visa for regular visitors.

 The official national currency is the Vietnamese Dong (VND), but the US dollar is widely accepted in Vietnam.
 However, small towns and the villages the VND is preferred, ATM are available in all major cities and towns, tourist destinations, Vietcombank, Agriculture banks are the two largest networks with a limit a single withdraw limit of 2,000,000 d (95 USD).
-Most major currrencies can be exchanged in Vietnam, but the USD is the most preferred.
-The exchange rate 1 USD = 22.400 VND (Nov.
-2016)
+Most major currencies can be exchanged in Vietnam, but the USD is the most preferred.
+The exchange rate 1 USD = 23,280 VND (Dec.
+2018)

 Vietnam has a tropical monsoon climate.
 Broadly speaking, the weather in Vietnam is dictated by two seasons – the southwest monsoon from April to September and the Northeast monsoon from October to late march or early April.

 Due to regional climate differences, there are no right or wrong seasons to visit Vietnam.
-The north Vietnam is cool, damp in winters between November and December and February with tempreture in Hanoi falling to around 15oC.
+The north Vietnam is cool, damp in winters between November and December and February with temperature in Hanoi falling to around 15oC.
 The summer months from April to October are hot and dry.
-The best time visit Vietnam is spring (February – April) or Autunm (late September – December) when it is not so humid.
+The best time visit Vietnam is spring (February – April) or Autumn (late September – December) when it is not so humid.
 The weather turns quite cold and wet in January and this continues to march.
-The humidity can prove oppresive from May to the early September.
+The humidity can prove oppressive from May to the early September.

 Wearing a helmet is compulsory on all our biking adventures.
 Our tour guide often carry first aid kit while riding.
 Please follow your guide while biking, and much attention is required while you cross streets.